 It’s super important to remember that not everything will happen according to plan on your wedding day, and that’s totally okay!
 At the end of the day you will be married, and that’s all that really matters.
 I hope this helps you to feel more confident and less stressed in creating your timeline!
 Happy planning!

 Rachael Kazmier and Lindsey Taylor invite you to attend Bespoke Workshop to build your portfolio with beautiful imagery, build your community with like-minded photographers, and build your confidence in running a wedding day!
-Bespoke is a tailored, high-end education experience for photographers.
 This has been a big dream of ours for quite some time.
-We […]
+We both love capturing weddings and helping other photographers improve […]

 Sarah and Tommy are married!
 After COVID-19 threatened their wedding plans, they were still able to make their dream day happen and it was beyond beautiful!
 These two have such a fun love and it was amazing to witness all of their friends and family be able to celebrate them.
 It was a hot day, […]